kraken-io/kraken-node/README.md

 - `key` - Your unique Amazon "Access Key ID".
 - `secret` - Your unique Amazon "Secret Access Key".
 - `bucket` - Name of a destination container on your Amazon S3 account.
+- `region` - Name of the region your S3 bucket is located in.

 **Optional Parameters:**
 - `path` - Destination path in your S3 bucket (e.g. `"images/layout/header.jpg"`).
 Defaults to root `"/"`.